Eumolpus

-In Greek Mythology, Eumolpus (/juˈmɒlpəs/; Ancient Greek: Εὔμολπος Eúmolpos, "good singer" or "sweet singing", derived from εὖ eu "good" and μολπή molpe "song", "singing") was a legendary king of Thrace.
+In Greek Mythology, Eumolpus (/juˈmɒlpəs/; Εὔμολπος) was a legendary king of Thrace.
 He was described as having come to Attica either as a bard, a warrior, or a priest of Demeter and Dionysus.

 Family

 Eumolpus was the son of Poseidon (Neptune in Roman tradition) and Chione.
 In the legend he is described as neither Greek, nor Thracian or Roman, but Libyan and a native of North Africa, though his mother Chione is said to be a Thracian princess.
 An alternative genealogy also stated that Eumolpus was born to the god Apollo and the nymph Astycome.
 He was the father of Immarados by the Oceanid Daeira.

 Mythology

 Early years

 According to the mythographer Apollodorus, Chione, daughter of Boreas and the heroine Oreithyia, pregnant in secret with Eumolpus by Poseidon, was frightened of her father's reaction so she threw the baby into the ocean after giving birth to him.
 Poseidon however, looked after him and brought him to shore in Ethiopia, where Benthesikyme, a daughter of Poseidon and Amphitrite, raised the child as their own.
 When he grew up, Eumolpus married one of Benthesikyme's two daughters by her Ethiopian husband.
 Eumolpus however, loved a different daughter and made an attempt upon her chastity, and was banished because of this.
 He went to Thrace with his son Ismarus (or Immaradus) who was married to the daughter of King Tegyrius.
 Later on, Eumolpus was discovered in a plot to overthrow King Tegyrios and was obliged to take flight and fled to Eleusis where he formed a friendship with the Eleusinians.

 In Eleusis, Eumolpus became one of the first priests of Demeter and one of the founders of the Eleusinian Mysteries.
 When Ismarus died, Tegyrios sent for Eumolpus to return to Thrace, they made peace and Eumolpus inherited the Thracian kingdom.
 During a war between Athens and Eleusis, Eumolpus sided with Eleusis and came with a numerous band of Thracians.